0w0Demonic/AquaHotkey/docs/advanced.md

 # Advanced Concepts - Class Prototyping

-Now that you've ..., I'd like to demonstrate the more advanced concepts for getting the most out of this library and to show you how to make much more fundamental changes to AHK's built-ins.

 ## Extending Nested Classes

 Works exactly in the same way.
 Just nest one layer deeper: